 Helping ambitious women finally feel as good as their résumé looks.

-Annie Wright is a licensed marriage and family therapist (LMFT #95719) and trauma-informed executive coach with over 15,000 clinical hours.
-She specializes in relational trauma recovery for driven, ambitious women — including Silicon Valley leaders, attending physicians, and senior executives.
+Annie Wright is a licensed psychotherapist and trauma-informed executive coach with over 15,000 clinical hours.
+She works with driven, ambitious women, including Silicon Valley leaders, physicians, and entrepreneurs, in repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
-She is EMDR certified, licensed in 9 states, and currently writing her first book with W.W.
+She is currently writing her first book, The Everything Years, with W.W.
 Norton.
-Her work has been featured in Forbes, Business Insider, NPR, and Inc.

 Work With Annie